Leo Mol: Works

+In 2018, a church in Manitoba was raising money to protect its stained glass windows created by Leo Mol with bulletproof glass.

 Honours

 In 1989, he was made an Officer of the Order of Canada.
 In 2000, he was awarded the Order of Manitoba.
 He was a member of the Royal Canadian Academy of Arts.

 He received honorary degrees from the University of Winnipeg, the University of Alberta and the University of Manitoba.

 Mol was also made an honorary academician of the Canadian Portrait Academy (Hon.
 CPA) in 2000.

 Leo Mol's papers are held by the University of Manitoba Archives and Special Collections.